britram/rains-prototype/draft-trammell-rains-protocol.md

 Thanks to Daniele Asoni, Laurent Chuat, Ted Hardie, Joe Hildebrand, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Stephen Shirley, Andrew Sullivan, and Suzanne Woolf for the discussions leading to the design of this protocol.

+--- back

+# Open Issues

+- The format of the nameset and certinfo object types needs to be specified.